bhulston/Ripple-Summer-Project/README.md

 # LR model

-Built a multi-linear regression model as an example of how to use pipeline for ML
+Built a multi-linear regression model as an example of how to use pipeline for ML.
+Model is used for predicting whether or not quotes actually convert to real payments.